This page is a printable version of: https://www.barkingdagenhamccg.nhs.uk/contact-us/information-we-may-hold-about-you.htm

-Our role is to purchase and manage healthcare services to provide our patients with high quality healthcare.
-We do not process personal information for the majority of patients and service users, this is limited to the clinicians and organisations directly involved in providing your care, for example your GP practice.
+Barking and Dagenham CCG’s role is to purchase and manage healthcare services to provide our patients with high quality healthcare.
+The CCG does not process personal information for the majority of patients and service users, this is limited to the clinicians and organisations directly involved in providing your care, for example your GP practice.
 There are some occasions when we will collect information about you, this can include:

 These are usually limited to: